Internship Training Manual

 T. Required Internship Hours

-It is expected that interns will complete 2000 internship hours, including at least 500 direct service hours.
+It is expected that interns will complete 2,000 internship hours, including at least 500 direct service hours.
 Direct service hours are the sum of client contact and clinical contact hours.
-Client contact hours are time spent in face-to-face counseling contact with clients (i.e., individual, group, couples, or crisis counseling).
+Client contact hours are time spent in face-to-face counseling contact with clients (i.e., individual, group, or crisis counseling).
 Clinical contact hours include time spent providing outreach/liaison services and supervision.
 Internship hours are the sum of all hours spent in service to CAPS’ clinical and training missions (i.e., providing clinical services, attending and preparing for various training experiences, attending all meetings as scheduled, completing paperwork, and other clinical responsibilities) plus approved job-related time off from CAPS (i.e., paid IU holiday time, time for job interviewing, time presenting at approved conferences, and time for dissertation defense).
 Therefore, vacation and sick time do not count toward internship hours.
 Time spent in the service to CAPS clinical mission and training outside the expected 40 hours a week is not subject to remuneration but can apply to internship hours.
-In order to keep track of accumulated hours, monthly hours logs (Ginny forms) will be submitted to Director of Training.
-Time sheets for financial remuneration will be completed daily and submitted to the Director of Training every other week.
+In order to keep track of accumulated hours, monthly hours logs will be submitted to Associate Director of Training.
+Time sheets for financial remuneration are required to be completed daily and submitted to the Associate Director of Training every other week.

 Return to table of contents

-VI Summary table of internship activities
+VI.
+Summary table of internship activities

 ExperiencePeriods of low clinical activityPeriods of high clinical activity